 The Kodiak is certainly the creme de la creme of truck bed tents.
 It’s easily one of the most well-made tents, and consequently, one of the most expensive.
 If you’re looking for the very best, look no further.

 The Kodiak isn’t made from the usual tent material, lightweight polyester, instead utilizing cotton duck canvas.
-The fabric change up drastically increases the Kodiak’s weight – it comes in at a bulky 41 pounds.
+The fabric changes up drastically increases the Kodiak’s weight – it comes in at a bulky 41 pounds.
 That’s more than most campers will want to lift, so you’ll need to have a friend to help maneuver it around.

 While the larger weight seems burdensome, it comes with a major advantage: durability.
-Not only will canvas provide superior protection in rainstorms and strong winds, this is one of the only truck beds tents that can be considered four-season ready.
-Thin polyester simply won’t stand up to wet snow sitting on top of it, but the canvas can and it’s supported by a beefy ¾ inch steel tube frame.
+Not only will canvas provide superior protection in rainstorms and strong winds, but this is also one of the only truck beds tents that can be considered four-season ready.
+Thin polyester won’t stand up to wet snow sitting on top of it, but the canvas can, and it’s supported by a beefy ¾ inch steel tube frame.
 Canvas also holds heat, a major advantage when the air temperature outside the tent is below freezing.
 If you see yourself camping in the colder months, this is the truck bed tent to buy.

-The insulating properties of canvas aren’t so welcome during the summer months, so Kodiak really had to work to get enough ventilation in this tent and prevent it from becoming an oven.
+The insulating properties of the canvas aren’t so welcome during the summer months, so Kodiak really had to work to get enough ventilation in this tent and prevent it from becoming an oven.
 There are five windows on this tent, more than any other model on this list, and airflow is the primary reason for them.

 The canvas has another downside – it’s not the easiest material to handle.
 Set up is challenging compared to lighter tents, as it feels like the fabric (and gravity) are constantly working against you.
-The heavy-duty construction and high price tag already puts this in the “experienced truck bed tent users” category, so this isn’t too much of an issue.
+The heavy-duty construction and high price tag already put this in the “experienced truck bed tent users” category, so this isn’t too much of an issue.

 As for the tent’s fit, the Kodiak is designed to work with compact and mid-size truck beds.
-If you have an especially long bed, it probably won’t cover the whole thing and getting the straps tightened could be tricky.
+If you have an especially long bed, it probably won’t cover everything, and getting the straps tightened could be tricky.
 The Kodiak does not have a floor, which is a little disappointing given that the tent fabric could have easily withstood the scratching and scraping that normally tears apart lightweight floors.
 As for accessories, the Kodiak doesn’t have too many.
 Two gear pockets can be found inside the tent, which is less than you’d expect from a tent of this caliber.